hollasch/LSON/README.md

 This project uses the CMake build tool.
 CMake is a meta-build system that locates and uses your local development tools to build the project if possible.

-To build, first install [CMake][https://cmake.org/].
-Then go to the project root directory and run the following command:
+To build, first install [CMake][].
+Then go to the project root directory and run the following
+command:

     cmake -B build